 - Keep listening to radio, TV or NOAA Weather Radio All Hazards. - Wait until an area is declared safe before entering. - ✓ Watch for closed roads.
-If you come upon a barricade or a flooded road, Turn Around Don't Drown!TM - Stay on firm, dry ground.
+If you come upon a barricade or a flooded road, Turn Around Don't Drown![TM] - Stay on firm, dry ground.
 Moving water only 6 inches deep can sweep you off your feet.
-Standing water may be electrically charged from power lines. - If using a generator, avoid carbon monoxide poisoning by following the manufacturer's instructions. - Avoid weakened bridges and washed out roads. - Once home, check gas, water and electrical and appliances for damage. - Use a flashlight to inspect damage.
+Standing water may be electrically charged from power lines. - ✓ Never use a generator indoors. - ✓ Avoid weakened bridges and washed out roads. - Once home, check gas, water and electrical and appliances for damage. - Use a flashlight to inspect damage.
 Never use candles and other open flames indoors. - Wear proper shoes to prevent cutting feet on sharp debris. - Do not drink or prepare food with tap water until officials say it is safe. - Avoid electrocution by not walking in areas with downed power lines.